 You can use the whole mat under your new mat for extra thickness or cut the mats into pieces if you just need extra padding for your knees or wrists.

 8. Re-purpose old yoga mats as runners in winter.

 Need a way to keep snow and muddy footprints off your floors or carpets in bad weather?
 You can use old yoga mats as runners or a place to leave shoes when you come in from the snow.

 9. Use them to make bolsters for kids.

 Ever try one of those extra-large bolsters?
 They’re great if you’re extra large (say, a pro football player), but if you’re not, they can be a bit uncomfortable.
-The same is true of a regular adult-size bolster if you’re a kid.
-You can roll old yoga mats into makeshift bolsters.
+The same is true of a regular adult-size bolster for kids.
+You can roll old yoga mats into makeshift bolsters for little bodies.
 Put them in a full-body pillow case with the end gathered and secured.
-Another option is a yoga mat bag that doesn’t have a zipper or strap that would make it difficult to use as a bolster.
+Another option is a yoga mat bag that doesn’t have a zipper or strap.

 Do you have other suggestions for re-purposing old yoga mats?
 Add your ideas in the comments!

 Would you like to explore more yoga topics in depth—perhaps with a group of yoga friends?
 Get your copy of Yoga Circles, A Guide to Creating Community off the Mat.
 You’ll find lots of topics and activities for living the yoga lifestyle and enjoying time with like-minded yogis!
 Click here to order!